sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   fatal: refusing to merge unrelated histories
   ```

   You can do the following to move forward.
+  (Or ask students to delete/recreate pal-tracker repo)

   ```
   git pull --allow-unrelated-histories